The Linear Module can only move in one direction.

 2. Launch the Snapmaker Luban.
 Go to Workspace, input M119 in the Console panel, and then check the status of the end-stop switch.

-- If X_min or X_max is displayed as “TRIGGERED” (as opposed to “open”), then the end-stop switch of the X Linear Module might be stuck.
+- If X_min or X_max is displayed as “TRIGGERED” (as opposed to “open”), then the end-stop switch of the X-axis Linear Module might be stuck.

-3. Fix the end-stop switch on your TRIGGERED Linear Module.
+3. Fix the end-stop switch of your TRIGGERED Linear Module.

-3.1 Disassemble the cover (the one with no cable end) of the Linear Module.
-You will need the 2.5 & 2.0 hex screwdriver.
+3.1 Disassemble the cover (the end without cable) of the Linear You will need the H2.5 & H2.0 screwdriver heads.

 4. Check if the Linear Module works.
 If not, replacing the Linear Module might solve the problem.